heroin in system

 Blood tests are uncommon ways to detect heroin in the body.
 This is because heroin’s half-life allows it to work through the blood in a relatively short amount of time.

-In a lot of cases, the heroin is worked out of the blood before 24 hours passes, and few drug tests are given that close to the time of use.
+In many cases, the heroin is worked out of the blood before 24 hours pass, and few drug tests are given that close to the use time.
 That said, trace amounts of heroin could still be in the blood for a day or so after that point, so it’s unwise to mix medications or use other drugs for a few days after using heroin.

 How Long Does Heroin Show Up in Urine